 - If you work with highly-experienced candidates in a specialist agency like Whitehall, your commission is a percentage of a contract of high value, which consequently means you have higher earnings.

 Interested in becoming a specialist recruiter?
 We are hiring!
-See our current available jobs.
+Take a look at our current vacancies.